U.S. Democrats to press for impeachment witnesses throughout trial

 “I want to give Speaker Pelosi the time to make the right judgment in terms of reporting this to the Senate.
 I expect it to happen soon,” Senator Richard Durbin, the chamber’s No. 2 Democrat after Schumer, told Reuters.

+House Democrats said they have seen no indication from Pelosi on when the articles could move to the Senate.
+Some said they do not expect that until next week.

-The Democratic-controlled House impeached Trump in December on charges that he abused his power for personal gain by pressuring Ukraine to announce a corruption investigation of former Vice President Joe Biden, a leading contender for the Democratic nomination to face Trump in November’s presidential election.
+The Democratic-controlled House impeached Trump in December on charges that he abused his power for personal gain by pressuring Ukraine to launch a corruption investigation of Joe Biden, a leading contender for the Democratic nomination to face Trump in November’s presidential election.

 The House also charged him with obstructing Congress by directing administration officials and agencies not to cooperate with the impeachment inquiry.